 Please help choose citizen members for the Humanities Council Program Committee.
 The Program Committee oversees all direct programs and grants of the Humanities Council.
 This includes reviewing grant applications and making funding recommendations to the Humanities Council board of directors.
 Your vote gives the public a voice in our grants and program decisions.
 Review the candidates below, then visit the online ballot to make your choices.
-Vote for four of the candidates below:
+Vote for no more than three of the candidates below:

 Charlie Delauder, Tyler County, is a retired teacher and former Mayor of Middlebourne.
 Charlie is a graduate of Alderson Broaddus College and West Virginia University.
 He served on the Foundation for the Improvement of Public Education and as president of the West Virginia Education Association.
 He previously served on the Tyler County Building Commission and owned a small construction business specializing in home remodeling.
 Charlie served on the Humanities Council Board of Directors from 2014 to 2020.